[?] Subscribe To This Site

 May a debt collector contact anyone else about your debt?

-What types of collection practices are prohibited?
+What types of debt collection practices are prohibited?

 Stop collector harassment. they may not harass, oppress, or abuse you or any third parties they contact.

 You may stop debt collectors from contacting you by writing a letter to the agency telling them to stop.
-Once the agency receives your letter, they may not contact you again except to say there will be no further contact, or to notify you if the collectors or the creditor intends to take some specific action.
+Once the agency receives your letter, they may not contact you again except to say there will be no further contact, or to notify you if the creditor intends to take some specific action.

 For example, debt collection agencies may not: